SOMAS2021/SOMAS2021/.github/PULL_REQUEST_TEMPLATE.md

 # Summary

 Please provide a summary of the change.
+What does this PR do?
+What does it solve?

 ## Additional Information